loboaveces/template-reference/articles/IAM_in_the_airport.md

 ----

 ## Introduction
 Hi, I'm Carlos, a Cloud enthusiast just like you.
-I'm a telecommunication Engineer with almost nine years of experience in IT, I started with bare metal Linux servers, Cisco network devices configuration and Data Centers cabling stuff, but in the way I was absorved by the Cloud world (thanks god!) and since then I've been discovering this fascinating world every day. currently I'm a DevOps Engineer and I define my self as a lifelong learner.
+I'm a Telecommunications Engineer with almost ten years of experience in IT, I started with bare-metal Linux servers, Cisco network devices configuration, and Data Centers cabling stuff, but in the way, I was absorbed by the Cloud world (thank god!) and since then I've been discovering this fascinating world every day. currently, I'm a DevOps Engineer and I define myself as a lifelong learner.
-I love to write, I write every day small pharaghaphs about different things just for fun, but my native language is spanish (Bolivia), so for me it's a challenge to write "well" in English and that is the most exiting part of this.

 ## The Topic
-This explainer is about AWS IAM basics, the main goal is to explain AWS IAM and how to define the policies related to them in an easy way, I'll use a real-world analogy so anyone who read this can understand.
+This explainer is about AWS IAM basics, the main goal is to explain AWS IAM and how to define the policies related to them in an easy way, I'll use a real-world analogy so anyone who reads this can understand.

 ## Your Explanation